 Do you speak emoji?
 If you use a smartphone, the answer is probably yes.

-Emoji is a visual language capable of expressing all kinds of ideas and feelings.
-Are you mad, sad, or happy?
-There are faces that convey those feelings.
+Emoji is a visual language.
+It can express ideas and feelings.
 Are you hungry?
-Let friends know you want to grab a bite by sending images of food, like tacos or pizza.
+Let friends know by sending images of food, like tacos or pizza.

-Emoji exist for nearly every occasion.
+Emoji exist for almost every need.
 And people use them—a lot.
-More than 60 billion emoji are posted on Facebook each day.
-One of the most popular, the “face with tears of joy,” has been used more than 1.8 billion times (and counting) on Twitter.
+One of the most popular emoji is the “face with tears of joy.”
+It has been used more than 1.8 billion times (and counting) on Twitter.

 Step Back In Time

 One of the oldest examples of visual language is Egyptian hieroglyphics.
-Ancient Egyptians began using language symbols around 3250 B.C., according to John Darnell, a professor of Egyptology at Yale University.
+Ancient Egyptians began using language symbols around 3250 B.C., according to John Darnell.
+He is a professor of Egyptology at Yale University.

-In 1999, Japanese Internet company NTT Docomo removed a heart icon from its mobile software.
-Unhappy customers canceled their subscriptions.
-So Shigetaka Kurita, a designer for Docomo, looked for a solution.
-He reinstated the heart icon and designed 175 more icons.
-He called them emoji, the Japanese word for picture character.
+In 1999, the Japanese company NTT Docomo removed a heart icon from its mobile system.
+It lost customers.
+So Shigetaka Kurita, a designer, found a fix.
+He put the heart back.
+And he made 175 more pictures.
+He called them emoji, the Japanese word for picture characters.

-Americans discovered the icons when Apple released the iPhone, in 2007.
+Americans first saw the icons when Apple released the iPhone, in 2007.
 “Once [emoji] became associated with mobile communication, it exploded,” says Paul Galloway.
-He is a collection specialist at the Museum of Modern Art, in New York City.
+He works at the Museum of Modern Art, in New York City.

-Some people argue that emoji is not a true language.
-But Galloway thinks it’s too early to tell how it will evolve .
-He sees art as a bridge that can close gaps in communication.
+Some people still do not see emoji as a language.
+But Galloway thinks art can close gaps in communication.
 “In a way, we are returning to the norm in how we are using visual components,” he says.